damirka/sui-notes/src/basic-syntax/README.md

 <!--

-    Thoughts:
-        someone will jump, some sections will be skipped, some will be read in a different order;

-    Audiences:
-        - people who don't know anything about Move
-        - people who know Move but don't know Sui
-        - people who know Sui but don't know Move
-        - people who tried Move and Sui and need more

     This is an attempt to structure the narrative in a way that makes sense, and so that it builds up to the next section.